Raspberry Pi 4 Case Review: Argon ONE

 Pin labels are very much appreciated.

-This extension board allow us to move all the ports to the back side of the case.
+The case comes with an extension board which allow us to move all the ports to the back side of the case.
 This is one of my favorite features of Argon ONE.

 Argon ONE Manual